Skip to article frontmatterSkip to article content

 Differential Forms

 We express differential forms in terms of tensors and index notation.
-The closest treatment seems to be Winitzki (2009), but we improve even upon that in terms of clarity, exact short definitions and explicit examples.
+The closest treatment seems to be Winitzki (2009), but we improve even upon that in clarity, exact short definitions and explicit examples.

 It seems the usual old-fashioned index-based tensor formalism described in Čertík, O. et al. (2025) is all that is needed, and the differential forms provide an equivalent and optional treatment for antisymmetric tensors, which might be sometimes useful, but fundamentally does not bring any new feature or machinery, exactly the same computations can be done using index-based tensors also.
 We show how to equivalently rewrite any differential form formula or computation using tensors.

-Vectors, Forms and Tensors
+Vectors, Forms, and Tensors

 Any vector u\mathbf{u} can be written as: